OnePageCRM/OnePageCRM.github.io/_posts/2014-07-16-fish-shell.md

 </div>

+If you would like to use my theme, just copy the code below to:

+    ~/.oh-my-fish/themes/peterarmstrong/fish_prompt.fish

+Then in your `~/.config/fish/config.fish` file, change the theme line to

+    # Theme
+    set fish_theme peterarmstrong

-I've really enjoyed using Fish Shell for the past while and feel like I'd be lost without it!
+I've really enjoyed using Fish Shell for the past while and now feel like I'd be lost without it!
 I hope you get a chance to try out Fish Shell.
 If you do, let us know how you get on by posting a comment or sharing your config file in the forum!